Late capitalism: Historical track record

 It is argued by skeptics that most of the time, in most places in the world, economic growth was either slower than the average, or faster than the average.
 Prolonged zero economic growth or negative growth (for more than a few years) has been rare.
 When it is argued that capitalist economic growth has persistently been sub-optimal, there is no scientific agreement about what optimal growth would look like, and how it would be achieved.

+Inequality paradox

-The puzzling paradox of late capitalism is that poverty exists amidst plenty, on a huge scale.
-The poverty keeps growing, and the growth in wealth is more and more concentrated among a relatively small group of owners.
-Critics of the skepticism about “late capitalism” will admit that there has been growth in the first quarter of the 21st century.
-However, they argue that this growth has been very uneven.
-Globally it involves mainly the top income quintile of the world population, plus a group of newly industrializing countries, which includes most importantly the economic growth in the People’s Republic of China, with a population of 1.4 billion.
-This tilts the “grand averages” of the distribution of global wealth and income considerably.
+A paradox associated with the concept of late capitalism is that poverty exists alongside large concentrations of wealth.
+Poverty remains widespread, while wealth is increasingly concentrated among a relatively small group of owners.
+Critics of skepticism about the concept acknowledge that global economic growth has occurred during the early twenty-first century, but argue that this growth has been unevenly distributed.
+Globally, much of the increase in wealth has occurred among the highest income groups and in a number of newly industrialized countries, most notably the People's Republic of China, whose population exceeds 1.4 billion.
+As a result, global averages for wealth and income distribution may be significantly influenced by growth concentrated in a relatively small number of countries and populations.